raunak512-prog/Contact-Book-Java/README.md

 ## 📦 How to Run

 1. Download the `.exe` setup from the [ https://drive.google.com/file/d/1eEr4yde1CHZ9d6bsNNyvgyt0ZflxYp5g/view ]
+2. Note: Due to GitHub file size limits, the installer is hosted externally via Google Drive.
-2. Install and run the app.
+3. Install and run the app.
-3. On launch, select a folder to store your contact file.
+4. On launch, select a folder to store your contact file.
-4. Start adding and managing your contacts easily!
+5. Start adding and managing your contacts easily!

 ---